06.22.16: body of missing tampa teen found in water near skyway

 Rescuers said Richard Allen Khoory slipped on sardines he was using for bait while fishing on the pier and fell in.

-The Coast Guard scooped Khoory out of the water and took him to shore, where Manatee County paramedics examined him and found him not injured. (when sardines attack! not an incident of staggering proportions, just somewhat humorous. this isn't really newsworthy, yet gets reported, while actual jumper news get ignored. that's our biased media, hardly at work. we are glad mr. khoory was fine after the coasties used their people scooper on him.)
+The Coast Guard scooped Khoory out of the water and took him to shore, where Manatee County paramedics examined him and found him not injured. (when sardines attack! not an incident of staggering proportions, just somewhat humorous. this isn't really newsworthy, yet gets reported, while actual jumper news get ignored. we are glad mr. khoory was fine after the coasties used their people scooper on him.)

 12.14.07: skyway gun suicide after family murders.